asimon445/EEG_pipeline_MATLAB/README.md

   3. Downsample the data to 1024 Hz
   4. Remove indexed bad electrodes (if any) and apply a spherical spline interpolation from neighboring electrodes
   5. Lowpass filter at a user-specified frequency (recommend 40 Hz)
-  6. De-trend the data using a 1 Hz highpass filter
+  6. Highpass filter the data above 1 Hz
   7. Do an automatic ocular correction using ICA (if user select '1' on the prompt.
 Else, user will have to manually identify the eye-blink ICs.
   8. Rereference to the average signal